• Home

 12. Say hello to the rock wallabies

 Looking for family-friendly Magnetic Island attractions?
-Well, look no further, because I’m a big kid myself and Maggie’s unique animal encounters are one of the things I love most.
-Now, you’re first going to want to pick up some wallaby food from the local newsagent.
+Well, look no further, because I’m a big kid myself, and Maggie’s unique animal encounters are one of the things I love most.
+Now, you’re first going to want to pick up some wallaby food from the local newsagent or service station.
 You can get a bag of pellets for a couple of dollars, but it’s better than feeding them food they can’t (or shouldn’t) eat.

 Then you can go where everyone goes: Bremer Point in Geoffrey Bay.
 You may find many here or none at all.
 It depends on the time of day, as I find they tend to hide within the rocks when it gets hot.

 The newer option we’ve only discovered in the last year is in Nelly Bay.
-You do have to walk for a few minutes to get out to the point, but you’ll be blown away by the amount of rock wallabies.
+You do have to walk for a few minutes to get out to the Breakwater, but the number of rock wallabies will blow you away.
 They’re not shy either and will happily hop up to you for a treat.

 13. Go nude at Balding Bay!